AdamIsrael/mysql-benchmark/README.md

 # Overview

+Requires Juju 1.23 or later

-MySQL-benchmark is a standalone charm for benchmarking MySQL-compatible RDBMS such as MySQL and MariaDB.
+MySQL-benchmark is a standalone charm for benchmarking MySQL-compatible RDBMS such as MySQL, Percona and MariaDB.

 # Usage